Fastpacking combines trailrunning and ultralight backpacking, allowing you to cover long distances in nature while carrying just the essentials.

 What is Fastpacking?

 Fastpacking is an exciting fusion of trail running and ultralight backpacking.
-It traces its roots to the 1990s ultralight movement, enabling adventurers to cover more ground quickly.
+It traces its roots to the 1990s ultralight movement, enabling adventurers to cover more ground quickly with speed and endurance.

 Fastpackers typically aim to keep their backpack weight under 15 pounds (6.8 kg), sometimes even less than 10 pounds (4.5 kg).
 Fastpacking can be undertaken unsupported, self-supported, or supported, offering various challenges.